$2,816,040

-Unfortunately, some workers in suffer hearing or vision loss as a result of workplace injuries.
+Unfortunately, some workers suffer hearing or vision loss as a result of workplace injuries.
 If you’re a worker who lost either of these senses due to job-related activities, you may be able to recover benefits by filing a workers’ compensation claim.

 Causes of Hearing or Vision Loss in the Workplace in Olympia, WA